AmruthaRajsheker/Mean-and-Variance/README.md

 EX2=np.inner(np.square(x),p)
 var=EX2-mean**2
 SD=np.sqrt(var)
-print("The Hean arrival rate is %.3f "%mean) print ("The Variance of arrival from feeder is %.3f"%var) print ("The Standard deviation of arrival from feeder is %.3F"%SD)
+print("The Mean arrival rate is %.3f "%mean) print ("The Variance of arrival from feeder is %.3f"%var) print ("The Standard deviation of arrival from feeder is %.3F"%SD)
 ```